rocky-linux/documentation/docs/guides/web/php.md

 pm.max_spare_servers = 3
 ```

-PHP-FPM will create a new process to replace one that has processed a number of requests equivalent to `pm.max_requests`.
+PHP-FPM will create a new process to replace one that has processed several requests equivalent to `pm.max_requests`.

-By default, `pm.max_requests` is set to 0, which means that processes are never recycled.
+By default, `pm.max_requests` is set to 0, meaning processes are never recycled.
 Using the `pm.max_requests` option can be interesting for applications with memory leaks.

 There is a third mode of operation, the `ondemand` mode.
 This mode only starts a process when it receives a request.
-It is not an optimal mode for sites with strong influences, and is to be reserved for specific needs (sites with very weak requests, management backend, etc.).
+It is not an optimal mode for sites with strong influences and is to be reserved for specific needs (sites with very weak requests, management backend, etc.).

 !!!
 Note

-    The configuration of the operating mode of PHP-FPM is essential to ensure an optimal functioning of your web server.
+    The configuration of the operating mode of PHP-FPM is essential to ensure the optimal functioning of your web server.

 #### Process status

 PHP-FPM offers, like Apache and its `mod_status` module, a page indicating the status of the process.

-To activate the page, setup its access path via the `pm.status_path` directive:
+To activate the page, set its access path via the `pm.status_path` directive:

 ```bash
 pm.status_path = /status